yiisoft/error-handler/UPGRADE.md

-# Upgrading Instructions for my package
+# Upgrading Instructions for Yii Error Handler

 This file contains the upgrade notes.
 These notes highlight changes that could break your application when you upgrade the package from one version to another.